0nix/ggj21/twine/ending7.md

 His hair is unkempt and disordered.
 His entire body squirms like an eel.
 He kicks his feet as he tries to get a grip on the ground.
 His eyes are completely wide open, almost bulging out of his head.
 His clothes look like they had been gnawed on by a rabid animal.
 His face is red and swollen in different places and his nose effuses a mixture of snot and blood.

 "N-no!
 No!
 I don't want to die!
 Not like this!
 Please no!
 No!
 No!"
-He whimpers as the wardens drag him onto the quad by every extremity and piece of fabric they could, a pudgy little bird trying squirm and free itself from the grip of an eagle about to eat it.
+He whimpers as the wardens drag him onto the quad by every extremity and piece of fabric they could, a pudgy little bird trying to squirm -- to free itself from the grip of an eagle about to eat it.

 "No!
 Please you have to believe me!
 Oh God, I can't!
 No, I can't!
 Not like this!"
 Hassel cries as he looks around for a sympathetic person in the crowd.
 The wardens finally drag him to the wooden pole.
 With firm grip, they tie his hands behind his back and fit him on the wooden pole.
 He thrashes and bawls trying to free himself every second, bludgeoned by the blunt ends of his gaolers' weapons.